Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 How long it takes to cross the border

-From what I’ve been told, it is said to have an average waiting time of 1.5 -2 hours to cross the Croatia/Montenegro borders during peak times and 30-40 minutes during other days.
+On average, the waiting time is around 1.5 -2 hours to cross the Croatia/Montenegro borders during peak traffic, though it can be 30-40 minutes less on busier days.
 Sometimes, it can even take 5 hours.
 I’m not even exaggerating.

-When I visited in the peak of summer, we waited around 5 hours on my return to go through the Montenegro borders towards Dubrovnik.
+When I visited at the peak of summer, we waited around five hours on my return to go through the Montenegro border towards Dubrovnik.

 Not to scare you off, this experience isn’t the norm and varies for everyone.
 IT IS JUST A PRE-WARNING!
 It entirely depends on the current traffic and the time of year you travel.
 Summer is always the busiest.
 Allocate a minimum of 1.5 – 2 hours extra time for the borders, just in case.